 In the spring of 2012, DCPS launched a five-year plan, entitled A Capital Commitment, to strategically address the challenging circumstances facing DCPS students.
-This brief summarizes many of DCPS’ accomplishments and highlights areas where improvement is still needed to meet DCPS’ overarching goal of “providing every student with a safe, academically challenging and inspiring learning experience.”
+This policy brief summarizes many of DCPS’ accomplishments and highlights areas where improvement is still needed to meet DCPS’ overarching goal of “providing every student with a safe, academically challenging and inspiring learning experience.”

 In particular, the brief examines each of the following goals and focuses on (a) whether DCPS met the goal set out in the plan, and (b) the extent to which progress toward each goal was experienced by certain subgroups of students:

 - Increased high school graduation rates

 Results showed that although DCPS has made measurable progress over the past five years in terms of the goals laid out in the strategic plan, gains have not been evenly distributed among all student groups or across all of DC’s eight wards.